mobie/mobie.github.io/v030/tutorials/importing_and_exporting_tables.md

 MoBIE contains three different kinds of tables:
 - tables associated with a segmentation, which always contain the column **label_id**.
 This column represents the id (pixel value) of the corresponding segmented object. **label_id** is an integer.
 - tables associated with regions (for example positions in a grid-view), which always contain the column **region_id**.
 This column represents the id of a region and can be an integer or string.
 - tables associated with spots (e.g. gene detections in spatial transcriptomics data), which always contain the column **spot_id**.
-This column represnts the id of a spot and is an integer.
+This column represents the id of a spot and is an integer.

 The following describes how to prepare tables for the segmentation tables.
 The process for region and spot tables is analogous, but your table must contain a **region_id** / **spot_id** column instead of the **label_id** column.